buzzfeed/solid/DEVELOPING.md

 ## Dependencies

-This installation guide assumes that you have the [BuzzFeed webapp](https://github.com/buzzfeed/buzzfeed) installed.
-That will set you up with the correct versions of node and ruby.
+This guide assumes you have installed node and ruby.

 ## Downloading the repo